 If you doubt this, watch any group of kids who, left to their own devices will engage in fantasy play.
 They don’t act as heroes and heroines.
 In their little minds, they are heroes and heroines.

-I remember reading a striking review when the movie first came out.
-It described The Polar Express as a “creepie” movie.
+I remember reading a review that described The Polar Express as a “creepie” movie.
 At first, this alarmed me.
 But as I read further, the reviewer went on to explain her description.
 She said it was “creepy” because it gently proposed that fantastical things really could happen.
 She was right.

 The power of belief is so potent that it can be a little frightening.